This is an updated article to How to Remove Urine Stains.

 - When the carpet is totally dried, perhaps overnight is best, take some baking soda, and sprinkle over the area of the stain.
 Allow this to settle into the fibres for around 15 minutes, then vacuum up.
 At this stage, it’s wise to use a stairgate or an upturned laundry basket to keep your dog away from the carpet while the baking soda is in use, as if any is swallowed it can cause a stomach upset for your dog.

-If you don’t have much success with this cleaning method, you may need to use a carpet cleaner machine or hire one from your local store for a few pounds.
-This will give a deep clean to your carpet, and remove any stubborn stains.
+If you don’t have much success with this cleaning method, you may need to use a carpet cleaning machine or hire one from your local store for a few pounds.
+This will give a deep clean to your carpet and remove any stubborn stains.
 If all else fails, hire a professional carpet cleaning expert, who will have a wide range of equipment and chemicals at their disposal to remove odours and clean your carpet, leaving it to look as good as new.

 Removing urine stains from upholstery

-There may be times when your pet has an accident on your sofa and although most expensive upholstered seating will need to be professionally cleaned, you can attempt to remove the stain yourself.
+There may be times when your pet has an accident on your sofa, and although most expensive upholstered seating will need to be professionally cleaned, you can attempt to remove the stain yourself.
 Place 1 tablespoon of washing up liquid with around 2 cups of water, and using a small sponge, dab onto the upholstery.
 Don’t use a rubbing or scrubbing motion, as this could easily damage the fabric.
 Use a dry cloth to place over the area, and press to blot up the liquid.

 Before you get too upset with your dog, remember that accidents do happen.
 Don’t scold your pet, especially if a puppy or a senior dog, who may not be able to hold his bladder until you get home.